k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- D:  A combination of Broadway Actors and available Fabric commands and functions.

-(**Solution 8: B; A Broadway population flow template includes predefined Stages and designated Actors and can be modified by adding more Actors when needed.**).
+(**Solution 8.
+B: A Broadway population flow template includes predefined Stages and designated Actors and can be modified by adding more Actors when needed**).

-#### Question 9: Population based on Broadway Flow
+#### Question 9: Population based on a Broadway Flow

 The data for a table population using a Broadway Flow is retrieved by:

-\- A:  Either a DB query or a Root function .
+\- A:  Either a DB query or a Root function.

-\- B:  A DbCommand Actor which must include the WHERE clause that connects the table with its parent table.
+\- B:  A DbCommand Actor which must include a WHERE clause that connects the table to its parent table.

-\- C:  A SourceDbQuery Actor that inherits from the DbCommand and it must include the WHERE clause that connects the table with the parent table.
+\- C:  A SourceDbQuery Actor which inherits from the DbCommand that must include a WHERE clause that connects the table to its parent table.

-\- D:  A SourceDbQuery Actor that inherits from the DbCommand whereby the WHERE clause is generated behind the scene by connecting the parent_rows input argument with the PopulationArgs Actor's output.
+\- D:  A SourceDbQuery Actor which inherits from the DbCommand whereby the WHERE clause is generated in the background by connecting the parent_rows input argument to the PopulationArgs Actor's output.

-(**Solution 9: D; The data is retrieved by a SourceDbQuery Actor that inherits from the DbCommand Actor.
+(**Solution 9.
+D: The data is retrieved by a SourceDbQuery Actor that inherits from the DbCommand Actor.
 The WHERE clause is generated automatically and is not visible in the Actor's UI.**).

 #### Question 10: Broadway Integration with Fabric Studio

-From a Broadway flow you can:
+In a Broadway flow you can:

 \- A:  Invoke any Fabric Project function or a Graphit resource under the selected Logical Unit.